 There are many ways to validate a value proposition at the lowest possible cost.
 We have collected thirteen options, and produced a list of experiments you can use to validate a business idea on the market.
 Anything being used to validate the proposition needs to be built in a way so that it can be easily changed and iterated based on customer feedback.
 The key objective of this stage is to get customer commitment.
 If commitment does not come, it’s time to go back to step 4, and iterate.
 Moreover, any option to validate the value proposition should include more interviews with more customers to get their first-hand feedback on how well the proposition is satisfying their needs and the minimum number of features required for launch.

 - STEP 6.
 Test marketing channels and acquisition costs

 Marketing channels and acquisition costs are among the main components, together with the cost of goods sold, of the gross margin resulting from the product.
-A well refined and optimised landing page with a clear call to action to an order form is one of the things to do to assess channels and acquisition costs.
+A well-refined and optimised landing page with a clear call to action to an order form are one of the things to do to assess channels and acquisition costs.
 Luke Szymer has written an interesting book about this.
-Meanwhile, the tech team have now enough elements to assess the tech effort, and provide a ballpark figure to estimate fixed and variable costs.
+Meanwhile, the tech team have now enough elements to assess the tech effort and provide a ballpark figure to estimate fixed and variable costs.

 - STEP 7.
 Put financials on a spreadsheet

 Only at this stage, there are enough elements to start working on a spreadsheet.
 Most of the figures are now validated, instead of assumed.
 There are countless business plan templates around the web, but two key things are most important overall: how many paying customers/orders/transactions you will need to break even, and how much cash you will need to get over that point.